 For general information on CSC, see the video below, or visit the respective pages for Clarity and Umbrella.
 Clarity and Umbrella payloads can be installed on supervised iOS 11+ devices.
 Umbrella can also be used on unsupervised devices running iOS 15+.

 For full functionality, enroll your devices in supervision, usually through DEP (for Umbrella alone, supervision is not required on iOS 15+)

 Register for VPP to distribute applications licenses to each device

 Set up your Cisco Meraki Dashboard account with licensing for Meraki Systems Manager

 Provision licenses in the VPP portal for each of your devices to eventually use

-Enroll your devices and ensure they are supervised if Clarity payloads will be used)
+Enroll your devices (ensure they are supervised if Clarity payloads will be used)

 Enable API access in the Meraki Dashboard and generate a key

 Enter the key into the Cisco AMP and Cisco Umbrella consoles